JackJPowell/hass-unfoldedcircle/README.md

     - NEXT
     - POWER

+---

 ## IR Remote Commands

-The remote entity supports sending predefined IR commands using the unfoldedcircle.send_ir_command action.
+The remote entity supports sending predefined or (HEX/PRONTO) IR commands using the unfoldedcircle.send_ir_command action.

 **device:** will match the case-sensitive name of your remote defined in the web configurator on the remote page.
 This will be your custom name or the manufacturer name selected.

 **codeset** (Optional) If you supplied a manufacturer name, you also need to supply the codeset name you are using.

-**command** will match the case-senstitive name of the pre-defined (custom or codeset) command defined for that remote.
+**command** will match the case-senstitive name of the pre-defined (custom or codeset) or (Hex or Pronto) command defined for the remote.

 **num_repeats** (Optional) The number of times to repeat sending the command.